miralomaadam/cs244-linux-5.19.10/Documentation/userspace-api/media/v4l/control.rst

     This is a read-only control that can be read by the application and used as a hint to determine the number of CAPTURE buffers to pass to REQBUFS.
 The value is the minimum number of CAPTURE buffers that is necessary for hardware to work.
-This control is required for stateful decoders.

 ``V4L2_CID_MIN_BUFFERS_FOR_OUTPUT`` ``(integer)``
     This is a read-only control that can be read by the application and used as a hint to determine the number of OUTPUT buffers to pass to REQBUFS.
 The value is the minimum number of OUTPUT buffers that is necessary for hardware to work.
-This control is required for stateful encoders.

 .. _v4l2-alpha-component: